sgore-godaddy/wrhs-next-mcp/README.md

 **Get detailed information:**

+- "List all the files in @ux/application-sidebar in wrhs prod in \_default variant"
+- "Compare and tell me the differences for the application-sidebar.css file in @ux/application-sidebar in wrhs between versions 7.2.0 and 7.0.0 in test env."
 - "Show me environment details for @ux/application-sidebar in prod"
 - "Get the configuration for no-header in test"